Urban Semester Program - Fall 2013

 Yes, college is about going to class, getting good grades and graduating on time.
 But it's more than that!
 It's a time to become the person you want to be professionally and personally.
 Take your education to the next level and experience life and learning in a distinct format and environment.
 Be Real!

 The Urban Semester Program is a collaboration between Academic Affairs and Student Affairs.
-Students will live together at the Archwood House, a BW owned facility in Cleveland's Brooklyn Centre neighborhood.
-Urban studies and related courses will be taught onsite.
-Students will gain practical experience in an internship dealing with urban and community issues.
-Students will also have numerous opportunities to participate in community and cultural activities throughout Greater Cleveland.
+Students live together at the Archwood House, a BW owned facility in Cleveland's Brooklyn Centre neighborhood.
+Urban studies and related courses are taught onsite.
+Students gain practical experience in an internship dealing with urban and community issues.
+Students also have numerous opportunities to participate in community and cultural activities throughout Greater Cleveland.

 - CONNECT with other BW students, professionals and community members.

 - LIVE in community at BW's Archwood House.

 - DEVELOP professional skills through a community-based internship.

 - EXPLORE the vibrant arts and cultural communities in Northeast Ohio.

 Mission: the mission of the Urban Semester Program is to develop in the participating students a multidisciplinary understanding of urban issues and diversity.
 The program integrates academic scholarship with an urban living and working experience.